RU Fast is a fun Meet taking place in Calgary on March 3 and 4, 2018. This Meet is suitable for all abilities and ages.

 Speed skates have a different type of blade than hockey or figure skates and therefore need to be sharpened in a special way.
-To enable the sharpening of our club skates to enhance skaters’ abilities, skates should be sharpened before the season, at least once a month and before events/meets to enhance a skater’s ability and protection of our skates.
+Skates should be sharpened before the season, at least once a month and before events/meets to enhance a skater’s ability and protection of our skates.